-Amaze your friends or family with these homemade buns.
+Amaze your friends or family with these homemade fun-shaped rolls.
 Amaze yourself with how easy they are to make.

 Forget those squishy-squashy hamburger buns at the grocery store.
 These have substance, character, and outstanding flavor.
-They are so good, you may find yourself eating them like a regular dinner roll.
-There’s no rule against it.
+Split these in half and use it as a slider bun if you like.

 Time to break out your bread machine again.
 Buy, borrow or steal a machine if you don’t have one yet.
 I’m telling you it’s a miracle worker when it comes to homemade bread.
-Just don’t be baking your bread in it.
+Just don’t be baking your bread in it.–at least that’s my philosophy.
 It’s only a mixer/kneader as far as I’m concerned.

 As always with a bread machine, lift the lid after about 10-15 minutes into the cycle and check the texture.
-Dough should be starting to clean the sides of the bowl.
+The dough should be starting to clean the sides of the bowl.

 If it’s too sticky, as in touching the pan everywhere, add flour 1 tablespoon at a time.

 If it’s too dry, the dough will be in a tight ball flapping against the sides.
 You will hear it.
-Add water 1 tablespoon at a time till dough sticks to the side briefly but cleanly releases.
+Add water 1 tablespoon at a time till dough sticks to the side briefly but releases cleanly.
 Experience is the best teacher with bread dough.

-See video below for a picture tutorial regarding the texture of your dough in the bread machine.
+See the video for a picture tutorial about assessing the texture of your bread dough while it’s mixing in the bread machine

 - 3/4 cup warm milk